chaozhang-ox/Tail-GAN/README.md

 # Tail-GAN: Learning to Simulate Tail Risk Scenarios

-This is the README file for the project Tail-GAN: Learning to Simulate Tail Risk Scenarios.
+This is the README file for the project Tail-GAN: Learning to Simulate Tail Risk Scenarios (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3812973).
 It provides an overview of the project structure and instructions on how to use and contribute to the codebase.

 ## Table of Contents